-- Priority-1 Backlog Courses on offer. - Priority-2 Core Courses of the semester. - Priority-3 Other electives on offer as per the curricula structure. - a) It shall be responsibility of the student to plan and register for the Backlog Courses as and when these are offered.
-The time table shall be drawn based on the core courses and electives registered during the pre-registration process. - b) A student may however, register for lesser courses so that the total credits are in the range of 15 to 24 in a regular Semester.
+It shall be responsibility of the student to plan and register for the Backlog courses as and when offered.
+The time table shall be drawn based on the core courses and electives registered during the Pre- registration process.

-- c) On the recommendations of the Dean (A&R), a student may be allowed to register for a maximum of 28 total credits in a Semester depending on the specific needs of the undergraduate programme.
-In such cases the permission has to be sought from VC. - d) A student shall not be permitted to register for a course unless he/she passes the course which is a prerequisite to that course.
+- (i) A student may however, register for lesser courses so that the total credits are in the range of 10 to 22 for batches admitted in academic year 2024-25 or later, in a regular Semester. - 5.1.2 A student may be allowed to register for a maximum of 31 total credits in a semester depending on the specific needs of the programme.
+In such cases the approval has to be sought from Dean (A & R)/ Vice-Chancellor. - 5.1.3 A student shall not be permitted to register for a course unless he/she passes the course which is apre-requisite to that course (if applicable).